Perena2ECED/ECE-2112-PA4/README.md

 * 13 September 2026 --> The README file was created and is continuously being updated.
 * 16 September 2026 --> The README file is still continuously being updated.
-* 17 September 2026 --> The README file was finalized and the .ipynb file was uploaded.
+* 17 September 2026 --> The README file was finalized and the initial and final .ipynb file was uploaded.